 The late great Willie Dixon once said “The Blues is the roots, everything else is the fruits”.
 While it might be taboo to disagree with a musical legend like Dixon (especially while he was alive as he was also a 300-lbs boxer), I must respectfully do so.
-In my personal opinion, it is Gospel and spiritual music that we have to credit with being the musical tree that provided us with all other forms of popular music.
+In my personal opinion, it is Gospel and spiritual music that we have to credit with being the musical tree that provided us with most all other forms of popular music.

 While popular music may have evolved further and further away from it’s roots in Gospel and spiritual music over the years you can still hear the genre’s influence in some of today’s popular music.
 Example, when you listen to artists like Beyonce’, Childish Gambino, and Bruno Mars you can definitely hear that somewhere along the way they were influenced, maybe indirectly, by artists like James Brown, Aretha Franklin, and Ray Charles.
 James, Aretha, and Ray were all influenced heavily by Gospel music.
 Aretha grew up in the in the church, Ray took a song by the little known gospel group The Southern Tones and turned it into “I Got A Women”, and Mr. Brown’s stage show was basically a secular version of a baptist revival.
 Same with Country music.
 You’d be hard pressed to find a country artist today that wasn’t inspired by Johnny Cash, Dolly Parton, or George Jones in some way.
-Each of those artists recorded several gospel albums over their long and impressive careers.
+Each of those artists recorded gospel albums over their long and impressive careers.
 Rock music?
 Same thing.
 Most modern rock bands in some way have been inspired by artists like The Beatles, Stones, Zeppelin, etc. Those artists listened to the Blues and Blues came from Gospel and spiritual music.
 We could talk about how Jamaican Reggae and Ska musicians listened to Blues, R&B, and Gospel music in the 1950’s over radio waves they picked up from America, but my feeling is you’re getting my point.
 The roots of most genres of popular music begin in Gospel and spiritual music.

 Now, while one might enjoy the melodies in Gospel music there still might be a hang up when it comes to the lyrics.
 I totally understand that.
 Personally I am not a religious person and identify more as an atheist.
 Still, I LOVE classic gospel and spiritual music!
 I love the passion in the music and the wonderful melodies.
 Also, I appreciate how Gospel music has helped a lot of folks through some very rough times in history.
 So while I may not have all the same beliefs as the person singing the music I am still able to enjoy the music.